Gchaconxiix/TermWave/README.md

     * Added https Manual Station addition (Also works with Youtube links with yt-dlp)
 ### Roadmap/Things to fix:
     * Make the UI look better
-    * Kitty images still do not work properly.
-(If you have any ideas please let me know!)
     * Implement the rest of the menu options before an actual release Will be making releases hopefully in the near-future